Hienghène

 The islets are remnants of a limestone and silica formation that once covered the whole of the bay, some 40 million years ago.
 Erosion from wind and water carved away the softer limestone, leaving the harder silica behind in eye-catching formations.
 Several of these formations have been given fanciful names, such as the Sphinx, the Towers of Notre Dame, and the Hen (pictured).

+The commune is home to New Caledonia Super Ligue football club Hienghène Sport.